rawify/Fraction.js/README.md

 String toString()
 ---
 Generates an exact string representation of the actual object, including repeating decimal places of any length.

+String toLatex()
+---
+Generates an exact LaTeX representation of the actual object.

 Fraction clone()
 ---